 Participation Low (rushed signatures) High (quick phone recording)

-Keepsake value Dust on shelf Audio grad listens to for years
+Keepsake value Dust on a shelf Audio the grad replays for years

 Combined with photos Separate Same QR, same gallery